Why should your community take part in Cornwall Churches Day?

 St Fimbarrus Fowey raised £500 from Fowey Festival of Arts & Literature

 Mawgan-in-Meneage raised £37

 Area 1 - Penwith - Mrs Alexandra Bolitho

-Area 2 - Kerrier - The Honourable Christopher Harvey Clark
+Area 2 - Kerrier - The Hon.
+Christopher Harvey Clark & Cecilia Bisson

 Area 3 - Carnmarth North - Mrs Caroline Tetley (Temporary)